NPellet/lambda-wrappers/README.md

               required: boolean
             }>

-            Where the key of the record is to be reused in the return object
+            Where the key of the record is to be reused as the key in the return object of type Record<string, string | undefined>

-            {
-              authKey?: string,
-              otherKey?: string
-            }
           */

         const hashicorp_auth = awsSecrets.authKey;